 For 12 years now we’ve been taking riders on a journey.
 A journey along narrow country lanes, and through lush private farmlands.
 A journey fording rivers, and plunging into stunning fern gullies.
 A journey that snakes through some of Australia’s most renowned flowing singletrack, and winds across rocky, technical terrain.
 A journey that rewards riders for conquering climbs with scenic views, and leaves riders with a euphoric sense of achievement.
 A journey past weird and wonderful sights from confessional boxes and choirs to beer bars and bongo drummers.

-In the lead up to the 2016 Highland Fling each week we’ll add some history and background, take a trip down memory singletrack of what makes and made the Fling this past dozen years.
-Enjoy!
+In the lead up to the 2016 Highland Fling we added some history and background so riders could either take a trip down memory singletrack or learn more about what makes and made the Fling the iconic event it is.

 THE START OF A BEAUTIFUL FLING